The romantic version of Tunisian Jewish life is easy to tell.

 The harder version is better.

 Djerba still matters because it shows that Jewish-Muslim coexistence can be ordinary, local, and deeply rooted without being secure or uncomplicated.
 The point is not to turn the island into a fantasy of harmony.
-It is to see how a fragile, enduring minority life actually works.
+It is to see how a fragile minority life with deep roots actually works.

 Djerba is exceptional because the community still exists

 Across much of the Arab world, Jewish communities that had existed for centuries or millennia largely disappeared in the twentieth century through emigration, expulsion, intimidation, or cumulative insecurity.
 Tunisia was not exempt from that regional story.
-But Djerba retained something unusual: not only a shrine and a memory, but a resident community with schools, businesses, prayer life, and local texture.
+But Djerba retained something rare: a shrine, a memory, and a resident community with schools, businesses, prayer life, and local texture.

-That is what makes it worth preserving in a content library.
+That is what makes it important to preserve in a content library.

 Coexistence there is practical, not utopian

 At the same time, later reporting shows how exposed that life remains.
-JTA's 2023 explainer on the shooting at the annual pilgrimage made clear that the El Ghriba synagogue is not just a tourist curiosity but a living site whose celebrations can become targets.
-AP's 2024 and 2025 coverage shows the same tension: the pilgrimage continues, the Jewish community remains, Tunisian authorities provide security, but fear has narrowed what public celebration can safely look like.
+JTA's 2023 explainer on the shooting at the annual pilgrimage made clear that the El Ghriba synagogue is more than a tourist curiosity: it is a living site whose celebrations can become targets.
+AP's 2024, 2025, and 2026 coverage shows the same tension: the pilgrimage continues, the Jewish community remains, Tunisian authorities provide security, but fear has narrowed what public celebration can safely look like.

 This is the central truth.
 Djerba offers evidence of coexistence, but coexistence under pressure.